 The novels she'd read had never mentioned that being in love had symptoms, like food poisoning or influenza.

 Kori: I was afraid this novella may not live up to its predecessor, but it was just as good!
 The plot was fun, and certain questions raised throughout make me wonder if we'll get a full-length sequel in coming years.
 I know I wouldn't mind.

 It's been over a year since I read Sorcery, and I've yet to find another book that I love as much—at least until this one.
 Everything about these characters and their story is perfection.

-J: I would sell my soul for a full sequel—I know Kori [jokingly] mentioned spamming the author's inbox until Rogerson gives in.
+Jordan: I would sell my soul for a full sequel, and Kori jokingly mentioned spamming the author's inbox until Rogerson gives in.
 I'm definitely planning siege tactics if we don't see an announcement this year.
-[Half] jokes aside, this novella was everything we wanted it to be.
+Half jokes aside, this novella was everything we wanted it to be.
 It's told like an extended epilogue mixed into a short story, with enough intrigue to keep the plot-thirsty readers happy, and more than enough romance to satisfy our swoony selves.
 I'm a huge fan of stories that bring you closer to beloved characters; Mysteries expands so much on the characters' emotions and arcs that you come away adoring them even more.
 For readers skeptical about in-between novellas, let me put your mind at ease: if you loved Sorcery, you need Mysteries in your life.